DominykasD/movies/README.md

 ## App screenshot
 ![Screenshot 2022-07-13 114250](https://user-images.githubusercontent.com/23237769/178690695-ee15cab9-d689-4dd8-a8c7-c8a71ea565df.png)

+## Technologies
+Front-end: JavaScript, React, Redux, NodeJS.<br>
+Back-end: MongoDB, Express.

 ## Info
-MongoDb - noSQL database in which data is stored in documents that consist of key-value pairs, sharing a lot of resemblance to to JSON.
+MongoDB - NoSQL database in which data is stored in documents that consist of key-value pairs, sharing a lot of resemblance to JSON.

 Express - flexible and clean Node.js web application framework.